HelgeGehring/femwell/docs/math/maxwell.md

 which constitutes a link between the electric field $\mathbf{E}$ and all polarization effects.
 Here $\rho=\rho_{\text{ext}}+\rho_{\text{int}}$ is the sum of the external and internal charges.

 For most effects in light-matter interaction, it is sufficient to consider linear materials, i.e., the relation between the polarisation and the electric field is given by a constant.
-For isotropic materials these constant is called emph{dielectric susceptibility} $\chi$ constant, while for anisotropic materials $\underline{\underline{\chi}}$ is a tensor.
+For isotropic materials these constant is called *dielectric susceptibility* $\chi$ constant, while for anisotropic materials $\underline{\underline{\chi}}$ is a tensor.
 For the purpose of modelling dielectric materials, we assume that the polarization has the same time dependence that the electric field.
 We will keep the dependence on the space coordinate to account for composities of materials to bet modelling in a device, i.e., we account for inhomogeneous materials.

 $$\mathbf{P}\left(\mathbf{r},t\right) = \varepsilon_0 \chi\left(\mathbf{r}\right) \mathbf{E}\left(\mathbf{r},t\right) \,.$$